HandsOn-TV/jobs.handson.tv/_drafts/2014-02-03-content-manager.md

 * Demonstrated capacity for developing and understanding strategy
 * Deep interest in creating and analyzing products

-## Responsibilities will be the following but not limited to:
+<p class="about-title">Responsibilities will be the following but not limited to</p>

 * Understand and analyze content creator needs
 * Help to define a product vision and strategy